Theory tests have restarted in England, Scotland and Wales - find out what to expect when you take your test.

 You can do this free of charge if you’re self-isolating, including if you do it at short notice (within 3 clear working days of the test).

-If you’re classed as clinically extremely vulnerable from coronavirus
+If you’re clinically extremely vulnerable from coronavirus

 If you’re clinically extremely vulnerable, you should have received a letter telling you that you’re in this group or have been told by your GP.